 1/3 sugar (you can adjust this depending on how sweet you would like it)

 small mint sprigs for garnish

-1) In a blender, combine the canteloupe, lime juice, sugar, and mint leaves.
-Blend on high speed until the melon is completely liquified and the mixture is smooth.
+1) In a blender, combine the cantaloupe, lime juice, sugar, and mint leaves.
+Blend on high speed until the melon is completely liquefied and the mixture is smooth.